How We Reviewed Fidelity

 Fidelity has levels of educational resources that are designated as beginner, intermediate, and advanced to get you started.
 Unfortunately, you won’t have the ability to test your strategies with virtual trading.
 And with the potential for such a high account minimum, there’s really no way for beginners to ease into trading.

 *Offers commission-free or transaction-free trading

 Fidelity vs. E*TRADE

 If you’re new to investing and want to learn the basics, go with E*TRADE.
 It had the quickest learning curve of any platform we tested, along with educational resources to help beginners master the fundamentals of trading.
-And while the fees are a bit higher — $6.95 compared to Fidelity’s $4.95 — that’s offset by E*TRADE’s substantially lower $500 account minimum.
+As of October 2019, neither charge commission anymore on stocks, ETFs, and options — so thankfully, you're saving money either way.

 Fidelity vs. Ally Invest

 Fidelity vs. TD Ameritrade

 Fidelity is a better choice than TD Ameritrade for most traders, although it does come with the potential for high minimum investments should the need for advisory services arise.
-TD Ameritrade doesn’t have an account minimum, but it does charge $6.95 for every trade you make, and it doesn’t come close to providing the same resources that Fidelity does.
+TD Ameritrade doesn’t have an account minimum, but it also doesn’t come close to providing the same resources that Fidelity does.